Skip to Main Content

 Explanatory notes

-Place of publication: Commonly used English names for cities in languages other than English are usually preferred, e.g. use Vatican City: Vatican Press for Citta del Vaticano: Libreria Editrice Vaticana.
+City names in languages other than English can usually be recorded as they appear in the source.
+However, for contemporary publications a commonly used English name may be used instead, e.g. use Vatican City: Vatican Press for Citta del Vaticano: Libreria Editrice Vaticana.